Number : Season 17, serial 5 of 6.

 [To the newly arrived Nimon army] “Welcome to Skonnos, my friends.
 Welcome to the new home of the Nimon race – the next step in The Great Journey of Life!”
 The Nimon

 Again, they have that unfortunate obvious man-in-a-suit look that betrayed, the Mandrels in Nightmare Of Eden; although the Mandrels just edge the Nimons – in terms of look.

 Mad sorceror (and Jonathon Pryce look-a-like and sound-alike) – Graham Crowden; gives proceedings a hammy pantomine quality, which is not needed here; as the ruler of Skonnos.

-There are some good bits in Horns Of Nimon, such as the constantly evolving maze in which the Nimon lives.
-Every corridor changes and a double back means either a sheer wall or a new set of corridors.
+There are some good moments in Horns Of Nimon.
+Such as the constantly evolving maze, in which the Nimon lives.
+Every corridor changes and a double-back, means – either a sheer wall or a new set of corridors.

 Or the “tributes” (children), willingly sent from planet Aneth, for the Nimon to kill and use.
 Which as a result, will make the Skonnans more powerful.
 Soldeed himself, wrongly believing that with The Nimon getting what it requires, Skonnos will benefit as a consequence.
 Then Skonnos will be able to raise an army to attack Aneth – and conquer and destroy it.

 The “tributes” to the Nimon, invoke shades of The Hunger Games with their matching orange boiler suits (look out for a pre-80’s Blue Peter appearance by child actor; Janet Ellis).

-Horns of Nimon is another good concept with flawed execution.
-It’s not unwatchable but was betrayed by the jokey tongue-in-cheek tone laid down by the Graham Williams era.
+Horns of Nimon is another good-concept piece, with flawed execution.
+It’s not unwatchable but was betrayed by the jokey tongue-in-cheek tone, which permeated the Graham Williams era.

-With a more committed and serious approach, it might have created a season finale gem.
+With a more committed and serious approach, it might have created a memorable – season finale gem.
 Shame.